hillswor/squatch-spotter-client/README.md

 <h3 align="center">Squatch Spotter</h3>

   <p align="center">
     The client side of a full-stack application that hopes to change how sasquatch believers track and explore sightings.
-Using Create React App for the front-end and Python Flask for the back-end API, Squatch Spotter connects seamlessly to a PostgreSQL database, creating a comprehensive hub for reporting and discussing these elusive creatures.
     <br />
     <a href="https://squatch-spotter-client.vercel.app/">View Deployed App</a>
     ·